noahjahn/prospect/README.md

 If you've installed the certificate for the **Local Machine**, repeat the same steps but instead open `certlm.msc`.

+#### `generate_ssl.exe` is flagged as a virus

+`generate_ssl.exe` is a Python application packed with PyInstaller and some anti-viruses may flag it as a virus.
+This application is a simple certificate generator and you can find its source code in `utils/generate_ssl.py`.

 ## Development

 TBD